jackdbd/calderone/README.md

 npm run build
 ```

-Build all libraries, but with no docs:
+Build all libraries, but with no docs (much faster, since building docs takes some time):

 ```sh
 npm run build:libs